Ditching clunkers, car imports drive Myanmar oil demand

 Hin Leong is the largest supplier to private local importers as it can deploy its own tankers operated by shipping arm Ocean Tankers, traders said.

-Only smaller tankers, carrying about 6,000-10,000 tones of oil, can enter the shallow Yangon River estuary to reach Yangon and Thilawa ports designated to receive oil.
+Only smaller tankers, carrying about 6,000-10,000 tonnes of oil, can enter the shallow Yangon River estuary to reach Yangon and Thilawa ports designated to receive oil.

 There are currently no oil pipelines in Myanmar.